danilovl/parameter-bundle/README.md

 }
 ```

-More preferable way to retrieve parameters using Dependency Injection.
+A more preferable way to retrieve parameters is by using dependency injection.

 ```php
 <?php declare(strict_types=1);